What is RACI Chart?

 R - Responsible.
 Participant does something to achieve a specific business activity.

-A - Approver.
+A - Accountable (also approver or final approving authority).
 Participant who verifies the completeness and correctness of business activity.

 C - Consulted.
 Participant who gives advice on business activity.